alegresor/QMCGenerators.jl/docs/src/index.md

 `QMCGenerators.jl` implements quasi-random (low discrepancy) sequence generators.
 Quasi-random points are carefully coordinated in a dependent manner to more evenly fill $[0,1]^s$ compared to pseudo-random (independent) points.

-This package implements two flavors of quasi-random sequences: *Lattice* rules and *digital nets*, both in base 2.
-Independent randomizations may be applied to base sequences via *random shifts for Lattices* and either *random digital shifts*, *random linear matrix scrambles*, and/or *random Owen scrambles* for *digital nets*.
+This package implements two flavors of quasi-random sequences: *lattice* rules and *digital nets*, both in base 2.
+Independent randomizations may be applied to base sequences via *random shifts for lattices* and either *random digital shifts*, *random linear matrix scrambles*, and/or *random Owen scrambles* for *digital nets*.

 ![image](./assets/seq_comparison.svg)